thomasspina/Axis-Render/README.md

 ### Camera Controls and Navigation
 - **Toggleable Camera Options**:
-  - **Camera Rotation**: Enables users to rotate the camera view from a first-person point of view (POV).
+  - **Camera Rotation**: Enables users to rotate the camera view from a first-person point of view.
   - **Free Roam Camera**: Allows the user to freely fly around the 3D space.

 - **Camera Zoom**: Users can zoom in and out for a closer or wider view of the scene.